NachmanGoldman/images-crawler/README.md

 [Java Doc](api/com/example/ex3_goldman_nachman/package-summary.html)
-## This program search for and summarize images (number) of given URL.
+## A Java program search for and summarize images (number) of given URL.

 I built map to store the thread called Crawler, the index (or key) is the session ID and the value is my own class that have a Crawler class that is actually thread.